LupuC/NodeJS-SteamIdler-Web-App/README.md

 ### Note
-You'll have to manually set the plan type to free/ premium or admin, to see the app page.
+In order to see the app page, you need a free or premium plan to account.

 Free plan > access to 1 steam account